MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 ms.technology: webview
 keywords: WebView2, webview2, WebView, webview, winui apps, winui, edge, CoreWebView2, browser control, edge html, get started, Get Started, .NET
 ---
-# Get started with WebView2 in WinUI 3 - Project Reunion
+# Get started with WebView2 in WinUI 3 - WindowsAppSDK

 In this article, get started creating your first WebView2 app and learn about the main features of [WebView2][MicrosoftDeveloperMicrosoftEdgeWebview2].
 Your first WebView2 app uses WinUI3.
 For more information on individual APIs, navigate to [API reference][GithubMicrosoftMicrosoftUiXamlSpecsWebview2].

 ## Step 0 - Set Up Development Environment

-1. Follow steps 1-4 of the [Project Reunion environment setup guide][WindowsAppsWinui3ConfigureYourDevEnvironment].
-This guide will walk you through minimum system requirements, installing visual studio, enabling NuGet package source, and installing the Project Reunion Extension for Visual Studio.
+1. Follow steps 1-4 of the [WindowsAppSDK environment setup guide][WindowsAppsWinui3ConfigureYourDevEnvironment].
+This guide will walk you through minimum system requirements, installing visual studio, enabling NuGet package source, and installing the WindowsAppSDK Extension for Visual Studio.
 1. Install [WebView2 Runtime][Webview2Installer] or any [Microsoft Edge (Chromium) non-stable channel][MicrosoftedgeinsiderDownload] installed on Windows 10 version 1803 \(build 17134\) or later.
 For more information about Windows 10, navigate to [Windows Update: FAQ][MicrosoftSupport12373].
 1. To access all developer-specific Visual Studio features, turn on [Developer Mode][WindowsUwpGetStartedEnableYourDeviceForDevelopment].